ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/variants_in_econtent.md

 `ses_variants` can be used to store variant data for a product.

-The variants have to be stored in a JSON format.
+The variants must be stored in a JSON format.
 For more information, see [Product Variants](../../../guide/catalog/catalog_features/product_variants/product_variants.md).

 ``` json